ibmdcb/k8s-serviceroute-conrtoller/README.md

 ```
 Refer to the yaml file in the Istio cluster section to understand where the parameters values (sample, httpbin-gateway, http-redirect, https)are from.

+A sample yaml file is provided [here](/controller-sts.yml).
+A statefulset is used, but it can also be a deployment.

 ### On Application Cluster

 ```sh